4Source/Keyboard-Layout-Optimizer/README.md

 This isn't a must, but if you leave it running for a few weeks while you type on your computer, you'll get a personalized keyboard layout based on your most frequently used keys.
 This keylogger cannot send your files to other locations, but it is **strongly recommended** to pause the keylogger using the _pause-hotkey_ while typing passwords.
 Your passwords wont be saved in plane text but will stay in keylogger till stopped the keylogger.
 > [!Note]
 > It is **strongly recommended** to pause the keylogger using the _pause-hotkey_ while typing passwords.

+> [!Note]
+> While **playing games** also pause the keylogger using the _pause-hotkey_ because the inputs while playing games would affect the rating of the layout with keys there not important for writing text.
 ## Where get it saved?
 Your pressed Keys **only** get saved on your local computer.
 You can find them in _myBook_ which get created if your first keys get logged.
 Inside you will find _heatmap_ with the count of pressed keys.
 ## Configs